high holiday stories

-NANCY RIPS is the Book Maven of the Midwest.
+Compact dynamo Nancy Rips of Omaha was long ago branded the Book Maven to describe her passion for good reads and her desire to share this wonderful affliction.
 She's a longtime bookseller and book reviewer who has always loved the Jewish holidays.
-She began collecting High Holiday stories after her first book Seder Stories was so successful.
 Her passion for books, reading, libraries, and the Jewish tradition are infectious.
 In addition, she's a force of nature when it comes to her regular review segments on radio and Omaha's CBS-TV affiliate.
 In her free time, predawn, between 5:00 and 6:00 AM, you can find her at the gym lifting weights.

 Warren Buffett may be the Oracle of Omaha, but Nancy Rips is Omaha's very own Book Maven.
 Over the past few decades, Rips has discovered and developed unique ways to bring books to people and people to books.